 Spines nodes connect to each other using virtual links forming the overlay network.
-Spines offers a number of protocols on each virtual link, including a best effort service, a TCP-fair reliable protocol [14] and a real time recovery protocol that we describe below in section IV-A.
+Spines offers a number of protocols on each virtual link, including a best effort service, a TCP-fair reliable protocol [14] and a real time recovery protocol [16].

 Each overlay node pings its direct neighbors periodically to check the link status and latency.
-Round trip time measurements are smoothed by computing a 5%-95% decaying average.
+Round trip time measurements are smoothed by computing an exponential weighting average.
 Spines nodes add a link specific sequence number on every data packet sent between two neighboring overlay nodes.
-The receiving overlay node uses this sequence number to estimate link loss rate.
+The receiving overlay node uses this sequence number to estimate the loss rate of overlay links.
+Upon receiving a number of packets out of order (in our implementation, three), the node decides that a loss event happened.
 The loss rate is computed by averaging the number of packets received between two subsequent loss events over the last L loss events (in our implementation L = 50).
-This way, the loss estimate converges relatively fast when loss rate increases (less number of packets will be received between two loss events), but is conservative in switching to opportunistic low-loss overlay links.
-Based on link loss and latency, a cost for each link is computed as described in Section IV-B and propagated through the network by an incremental link-state mechanism that uses reliable control links created among neighboring Spines nodes.
+This way, the loss estimate converges relatively fast when loss rate increases (fewer packets will be received between two loss events), but is conservative in switching to temporarily low-loss overlay links.
+Based on link loss and latency, a cost for each link is computed as described in Section IV-B and propagated through the overlay network by an incremental link-state protocol that uses reliable flooding mechanism.

-The control traffic required for maintaining the overlay network is small compared to the overall data traffic, consisting in our implementation of periodical hello messages and small link updates.
+The control traffic required for maintaining the overlay network is small compared to the overall data traffic, consisting in our implementation of periodical hello messages and link updates.
 One 32 byte hello message is sent every second by each of the two end-nodes of a direct link.
 A single link update is propagated to all the nodes in the overlay through a reliable flooding algorithm only in case of a network change, such as a variation in the estimation of delay or loss rate of the link, or when a link or node goes down.
-On the initial state transfer, when a new node is brought up, as well as in the case of multiple network events that happen simultaneously, multiple link updates are aggregated, so that a regular Ethernet packet can carry between 60 and 90 distinct updates, depending on the sparsity of the network.
-In the current implementation, Spines scales to up to several hundred overlay nodes, and up to one thousand clients per node.
+On the initial state transfer the entire routing table is transfered.
+In this case, as well as when multiple network events happen simultaneously, multiple link updates are aggregated, so that a regular Ethernet packet can carry between 60 and 90 distinct updates, depending on the sparsity of the network.
+In the current implementation, Spines scales to up to several hundred overlay nodes, and up to a thousand clients per node.
+Spines detects network failures through its hello protocol in under 10 seconds.
+Our experiments on the Planetlab network show that reducing the failure detection interval to less than 10 seconds increases the chance of route instability.

 IV.
-PROTOCOLS FOR INCREASING VOIP PERFORMANCE
+PROTOCOLS FOR INCREASING VOIP QUALITY

-Traditional VoIP systems use the UDP best effort delivery service to transfer data, exposing the audio channels to packet losses and path failures.
-One of the main reasons for not using packet retransmissions is that lost packets, even when recovered end-to-end from the source, are not likely to arrive in time for the receiver to play them.
+Traditional VoIP systems use UDP to transfer data, exposing the audio channels to packet loss.
+One of the main reasons for not using end-to-end retransmissions is that lost packets, even when recovered end-to-end from the source, are not likely to arrive in time for the receiver to play them.
 Overlay networks break end-to-end streams into several hops, and even though an overlay path may be longer than the direct Internet path between the two end-nodes, each individual overlay hop usually has smaller latency, thus allowing localized recovery on lossy overlay links.

-Fig. 3.
+Fig. 4.
 Real-time recovery loss - 1 link